sohagmahin/vault-manager/README.md

 Vault manager by `express and NodeJS`.
 It's a simple and lightweight password manager, which is powered by `CryptoJS`.

-This project made for just `fun!!`:blush:
+This project made for `fun!!`:blush:

 Run Project: